MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 **Question** Why aren't my Autopilot devices syncing into the Pro Management portal?

-**Answer** On the Autopilot device page in PMP, select **Sync** to initiate an update to the device list.
+**Answer** On the Autopilot device page in the Teams Pro Management portal, select **Sync** to initiate an update to the device list.
 Check the "Last synced" time on the page to see if it corresponds to the time the last sync was initiated.
 If it isn't, check your Intune permissions.
 The user initiating the sync must have, at minimum, read permissions to devices in Intune.

 **Question** Can I use Autopilot to EntraID join the device into one tenant and manually login the Teams Room app to a resource account from another tenant?